 What should I present on?

-The only criteria is that your presentation involves journalism, news, or media.
+The only criteria is that your presentation involves journalism, news or otherwise informing communities.
 Show off something cool you are working on, propose a new idea or theory or simply have a roundtable about a topic that is on your mind.
-See a list of topics from 2009 and 2010 and 2011 and 2012 for inspiration.
+See a list of topics from 2009 and 2010, and 2011 and 2012 and 2013 and 2014 and 2015 for inspiration.

-The best presentations give those in attendance actionable take aways and ideas to use.
+The best presentations give those in attendance, actionable take aways and ideas to use (and allows those in the audience engage, discuss or participate).
 They often foster meaningful exchange.
 Editorial innovation is important, but so is the sustainability of news and information.

 What to expect: